 Pegasus

-In Greek mythology Pegasus was a winged horse with magical powers.
+In Greek mythology Pegasus is a winged horse with magical powers.
 There are many stories told of his exploits: He helped Perseus slay the gorgon Medusa and Bellerophon to kill the Chimera.
 He was also the bearer of thunder and lighting for Zeus, the chief of the gods.

 The constellation of Pegasus can be recognised from the “Square of Pegasus” – a large and conspicuous feature of the autumn night sky.